-124. A Member may be at liberty to ask an oral question without notice at the time of giving notices of motion, provided that no question shall be asked after the lapse of thirty minutes from the time Mr. Speaker calls on questions.
+Proviso substituted 22.4.1980.
+124. A Member may be at liberty to ask an oral question without notice at the time of giving notices of motion.
+Provided that such questions may be asked from the time Mr Speaker calls on Questions until the lapse of-(a) 45 minutes on Tuesday; and (b) 30 minutes on other days.